Two weeks of adventure, activities, friendship and fun.

 Next, we’ll spend four days backpacking past mountain streams and across forested ridges.
 On the trail, we’ll learn backcountry skills, Leave No Trace principles and how to set up camp in the backcountry.
 Averaging six miles on varied terrain, our days will be fun and fulfilling.

-Days 9 & 10: Zip Line and Paddling
+Days 9 & 10: Adventure Park and Paddling

 Taking a break from the trail, we’ll head to the Nantahala National Forest.
-With professional guides, we’ll spend a half day out on a Zip Line with expansive views of the forest.
+With professional guides, we’ll spend a half day at the Nantahala Outdoor Center’s Adventure Park with expansive views of the forest.
 Next, we’ll paddle down the Nantahala River.
 Floating down Class II and III rapids, we’ll enjoy the beautiful scenery and hope to catch a glimpse of wildlife.
 We’ll stop for lunch on a sandy beach and go for a swim before riding the final stretch of river.

 Day 11: Hike Mount Mitchell